realityexpander/How_to_program_from_ground_up/06-HighLevelLanguages.md

       ```
       - [Click for source code to copy and paste into the BASIC playground: `proceduralWithGosub.bas`](assets/proceduralWithGosub.bas)

-  - ## Problem: Naive Solutions to Common Programmer Problems Lead to for High-Level Language Features
+  - ## Problem: Naive Solutions to Common Programmer Problems Lead to for High-Level Language Features <a name="naive-solutions"></a>
     - One problem with the low-level languages is that every programmer was left to their own creativity in how to
       structure their code, and this lead to a lot of "reinventing the wheel" and strange solutions that were hard to
       understand and maintain.